PipkinPollywog/solinia-docs/content/en/docs/Races/Aerindal.md

 ### History

 The Aerindal are Sky Elves that are cousins to the Caerthians.
-Though not enemies, there was much distrust and rivalry between the Caerthians and Aerindal and they rarely intermix  The Aerindal eventually died out and no more races were were descended from them, however, their close relationship with the Valderain resulted in some offspring that carred the eventual bloodline to the Vishim race who can pretty much be considered the modern day Aerindal.
+Though not enemies, there was much distrust and rivalry between the Caerthians and Aerindal and they rarely intermix.
+The Aerindal eventually died out and no more races were were descended from them, however, their close relationship with the Valderain resulted in some offspring that carred the eventual bloodline to the Vishim race who can pretty much be considered the modern day Aerindal.

 The Aerindal Kingdom sat on the north of the desert border in the forests and plains on Qylia.
 The Aerindal built tall majestic structures in honour of the Gods of the Sky (Primarily: Aer'Aral).
 There was a strong bonded alliance between the Aerindal and human-like Valderain who inhabited the islands in the nearby seas.
 There was also a strong trade pact with the Keladun dwarves, with the Aerindal acting as intermediaries for trade with the Valderain.